 Immediately sink your cutting, cut end down, in a pot of rich, moist growing medium.
-For better chances at rooting, treat the tip with a rooting hormone before placing it in the growing medium.
+For better chances of rooting, treat the tip with a rooting hormone before placing it in the growing medium.

-Keep the cutting warm, ideally at 75 to 85 F. (24-29 C.), by heating the growing bed from beneath.
+Keep the cutting warm, ideally at 75 to 85 degrees F. (24-29 C.), by heating the growing bed from beneath.
 Keep the cutting moist by frequently misting it.

 Guava Cutting Propagation from Roots